What are the rules for a cosigned credit card account?

-Can my credit card issuer close my account?
+Can my credit card issuer reduce my credit limit?

 Will a debit card help me build a credit history?